deboschr/digital-signage-api/README.md

-# Digital Signage for Airport
+# Digital Signage API for Airport